 The Africa section of the zoo is growing all the time!
 The animals you are guaranteed to see on the open plain are:

 - Zesty zebras

 - Rhinestone rhinos

-After the meeting Wattle, see the Red Pandas hiding in the trunks or running around the higher branches.
+After leaving the Africa exhibition, see the Red Pandas hiding in the trunks or running around the higher branches.

 That leaves the final section of the park, leading you back to the zoo entry and exit.
 But there is still heaps to explore!

 - Koala walk-through where you can give a koala a pat.
-(TIP: Look up in the trees of this area, you might find a koala sleeping up there).
+Make sure you look up in the trees of this area as you might find one sleeping up there.

-- Wander past the wombat dens (there is an animal encounter available where you can take a wombat for a walk!
-CUTE!), birds of prey and the Australian Snakes exhibit.
+- Wander past the wombat dens (there is an animal encounter available where you can take a wombat for a walk), birds of prey and the Australian Snakes exhibit.

-This path will lead you to the exit via the gift store.
-Pick yourself up a memento.
+This path will lead you to the exit via the gift store where you can pick yourself up a memento of your visit.